lMeeg/Prime-Factorization-and-Primality-Testing-ProgramAPP/README.md

 5. The results are displayed in the result text box.

 ## Form1 Class (User Interface)
 • 'calculateButton_Click(object sender, EventArgs e)' : Event handler for the "Calculate" button.
-It reads the user input, calls PrimeFactorization.Factorize to perform the calculations, and displays the result in the text box.
+It reads the user input, calls PrimeFactorization.
+Factorize to perform the calculations, and displays the result in the text box.
 • 'InitializeComponent()' : Initializes the user interface components and their properties.

 ## Program Class